 The North Carolina Center on Actual Innocence is working to investigate a multitude of cases at any given time.
 Currently, the Center has 6 cases with scheduled litigation and many more in the advanced stages of investigation.

 Terron Chavis awaits DNA testing to prove his innocence - The Crime On March 5, 2004, a woman was nursing her five-week-old daughter when she heard a knock at the

-Daniel Green, incarcerated for 27 years, is appealing the denial of his evidentiary hearing - Daniel Green has been incarcerated for 25 years for a robbery and murder he did not commit.
+Daniel Green, incarcerated for almost three decades, is appealing the denial of his evidentiary hearing - Daniel Green has been incarcerated for 25 years for a robbery and murder he did not commit.
 On March 21, 1996, Daniel Green was convicted of first degree felony murder in the 1993 armed robbery and death of James Jordan.
 He was sentenced to life in prison plus ten years.
 Daniel has always maintained that he was not involved in the robbery or death of James Jordan, who is the father of NBA legend, Michael Jordan.

 Alex Trogdon has been incarcerated for 11 years for a crime that never happened - Alex Trogdon has been incarcerated for 11 years for a crime that never happened.
 Based upon new scientific evidence challenging the shaken baby syndrome diagnosis and bitemark identifications, as well as strong evidence that he received ineffective assistance of counsel at his trial, we believe Alex is entitled to a new trial.